Healthcare furniture is designed and manufactured specifically to assist staff and ensure the comfort, safety and health of patients.

-When fitting out health care facilities for clients with behavioural issues there are numerous factors should be taken into consideration, all of which are important to the client/patient, doctors, nurses as well as visitors to the areas.
+When fitting out healthcare facilities for clients with behavioural issues there are numerous factors which should be taken into consideration, all of which are important to the client/patient, doctors, nurses as well as visitors to the clinic or facility.

 The main challenge when furnishing these healthcare facilities is that we need to accommodate individuals with vastly different needs from one another due to the extensive range of mental illnesses that the facilities have to deal with.